foxssake/netfox/docs/faq.md

     This setup works as long as there's no mismatch or disagreement - e.g. the player already removed their key, but the door decides it needs a passcode instead.
 Now the player is missing a key, and the door is still closed.

-In a server-authoritative setup, the whole flow is handled by the server, making such disagreements impossible by design.
+    While this can be worked around in a client-authoritative setup, it would take extra code and complexity to covera all cases.
+In contrast, with a server-authoritative setup, the whole flow is handled by the server.
+This eliminates all the request-accept-deny messages needed, simplifying the flow.
+    It also makes such disagreements impossible by design.

     Regardless of your approach ( server-authoritative or not ), *netfox* offers features that can be useful for most projects, for example: